ZoneMinder/zmeventnotification/hook/README.md

 *  Only tested with Python2
 *  You need to have `pip` installed.
 On ubuntu, it is `sudo apt install python-pip`
-*  Clone the event server and go to the `hook` directory
+*  Clone the event server and go to the `hook` directory (avoid cloning in `/root` or you will have permission issues in the testing steps below)

 ```bash
 git clone https://github.com/pliablepixels/zmeventserver # if you don't already have it downloaded